muxinc/videojs-mux-kit/README.md

 ### Importing

-If you use a package manager such as NPM, import the javascript and css in your application like this:
+If you use a package manager such as NPM, import the JavaScript and CSS in your application like this:

 #### Default (hls.js)
 ```js